-School staff set up a foodbank for families who required additional support.
+School staff set up a foodbank for families who required additional support, as well as providing summer activity boxes for eligible pupils with funding support from the DfE and Croydon LA.
 We gratefully received food donations from parents, staff, and our local community network.
-Families were able to select from a fresh, variety of food daily throughout the lock down.
+Families were able to select from a fresh, variety of food daily throughout the lockdown.
 In addition to this, supermarket vouchers were given to families.
 This level of support has continued throughout this academic year and we ensure that all pupils in receipt of free school meals receive ongoing voucher support, when required.

 The school has embraced modern technology to further support teaching and learning.
 We use Google Classroom effectively to ensure that all pupils continue to learn and achieve, whilst working in school and remotely.
 Remote learning has been supported with video conferencing and has provided pupils with daily direct teaching from their class teacher when working from home.

 Our priority was to ensure all pupils had access to technology to be able to access remote learning.
 This was achieved by providing families with laptops and access to Wi-fi where necessary.
 We are also able to offer heavily discounted laptops for families to buy via our partnership with London Grid for Learning:

 Supporting all our families and coming together during these challenging times has been made possible by using technology to deliver assemblies and celebrate our achievements.
 It has been a valuable resource for maintaining contact with families self-isolating and providing them with regular contact.